 2503-06 GUIDANCE-

 06.01 General.
-When licensing a plant under 10 CFR Part 52, the Commission is required by 52.97(b)(1) to identify within the combined license, the inspections, tests, and analyses; including those applicable to emergency planning that the licensee shall perform, and the acceptance criteria that, if met, are necessary and sufficient to
+When licensing a plant under 10 CFR Part 52, the Commission is required by 10 CFR 52.97(b)(1) to identify within the combined license, the inspections, tests, and analyses; including those applicable to emergency planning that the licensee shall perform, and the acceptance criteria that, if met, are necessary and sufficient to

 provide reasonable assurance that the facility has been constructed and will be operated in conformity with the license, the provisions of the Atomic Energy Act, and the Commission’s rules and regulations.

-In addition, 52.103(g) the Commission shall find that the acceptance criteria in the combined license are met, prior to allowing the facility to operate.
+In addition, pursuant to 10 CFR 52.103(g), the Commission shall find that the acceptance criteria (AC) in the combined license are met, prior to allowing the facility to operate.
+The Commission, in the Staff Requirements Memorandum (SRM) for SECY-13-0033, delegated the responsibility for the 10 CFR 52.103(g) finding to the staff.

 Successful completion of the ITAAC is the responsibility of the licensee.
 The NRC will use inspections of construction activities to independently verify that the licensee successfully carries out construction activities and identifies and corrects deficiencies which may have an impact on the ITAAC or other construction activities.
 The results of the construction inspection program implemented through this manual chapter will form the basis of the staff’s recommendation to the Commission’s determination, in accordance with 10 CFR 52.103(g), of whether the acceptance criteria have been met.

 06.02 ITAAC Inspection Overview .
 The NRC may begin ITAAC inspection according to this Manual Chapter when a licensee is issued a COL or an LWA that contains ITAAC.
 Since many of the ITAAC are oriented towards system completion, they may not be completed until construction is nearly complete.
 Therefore, the staff intends to implement an ITAAC inspection approach which will require NRC inspectors to observe ITAAC-related construction activities as they are performed.